xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-pipeline-docker.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-plugin-windows/create-pipeline.png" width=70%>

-2. In the **Definition** dropdown list, you can either choose **Pipeline Script** or **Pipeline Script from SCM** depending on where you store your Pipeline project.
+2. In the **Definition** dropdown list, you can choose **Pipeline Script** or **Pipeline Script from SCM**, depending on where you store your Pipeline project.
 The **Pipeline Script from SCM** instructs Jenkins to obtain your Pipeline from Source Control Management (SCM), which will be your locally cloned Git repository.
 To learn more about defining a Pipeline, you can refer to this Jenkins document: [Getting started with Pipeline](https://www.jenkins.io/doc/book/pipeline/getting-started/#defining-a-pipeline-in-scm).

 Here, since we have our Pipeline project stored in Git, we select **Pipeline Script from SCM**.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-plugin-windows/git.png" width="70%" alt="Choose Pipeline Script from SCM">

 3. In the **SCM** field, select **Git**.
-Enter your repository URL, select branches to build, repository browser, and additional behaviours, if any.
+Enter your repository URL, select branches to build, repository browser, and additional behaviors, if any.
 You can clone the following sample project here: [CI samples](https://github.com/katalon-studio-samples/ci-samples).

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jenkins-plugin-windows/KS-JENKINS-Add-Git-url-in-pipline-from-SCM.png" width="70%" alt="Enter Git repository url">